bjpop/gurita/docs/_sources/command_line_syntax.rst.txt

    cat iris.csv | hatch ...

-Note we could also have used input redirection to achieve the same behaviour:
+Note that input redirection would also achieve the same behaviour:

 .. code-block:: bash